jsalignon/cactus/docs/1_Intro/tutorial.md

  - `--res_dir`: the output folder
  - `--species`: species under study (mandatory)
  - `--chromatin_state`: chromatin state file to use for the chromatin enrichment analysis (mandatory)
- - `--disable_all_enrichments`: stopping analyses after step 2 (differential analysis)
+ - `--design__regions_to_remove`: using an an empty file that do not contain any regions to remove from ATAC-Seq analyses.
- - `--design__regions_to_remove`: using an a files that do not contain any regions to remove from ATAC-Seq analyses.
+ - `--disable_all_enrichments`: disabling all enrichment analyses

 Note also, that creation of bigWig files, as well as the saturation curve analysis can both be computationally intensive and therefore there are parameters to disable these steps if needed (`params.do_bigwig` and `params.do_saturation_curve`).

-# Checking quality controls and removing artifical signal
+# Checking quality controls and removing artifical signals

 After this step, we can look at the results from the preprocessing and quality control analyses to ensure all samples are of good enough quality.
 This can be assessed for both ATAC-Seq and mRNA-Seq samples by looking at the MultiQC report files, present in the folder `results/tutorial/Figures_Merged/1_Preprocessing`.
 Many additional quality control figures are available for ATAC-Seq in the same folder, including reads and peaks coverage, reads insert size, PCA and correlation matrix.
 The saturation curve analysis helps to determine if one should resequence or not.
 This can be assessed by looking at the shape of the curve.
 For instance, if the curve is still steeply increasing, then it might be needed to sequence the samples further.
 Since this a test datasets with few randomly sampled reads, the saturation curve has a weird shape, and does not seem to have reached a clear plateau, indicating a need for more sequencing:
 <img src="/docs/examples/png/ctl_1__saturation_curve.png" width="400" />

 Looking at the ATAC-Seq volcano plot for the hgm-4 vs stp-16 comparison, we can notice large peaks for spt-16 and hmg-4:
 <img src="/docs/examples/png/hmg4_vs_spt16__ATAC_volcano__no_rtr.png" width="350" />

 This is due to RNA interference which induce a very strong sequencing signal at the repressed locus.

 Therefore, we repeat our analysis by excluding the regions of the targeted gene for ATAC-Seq samples, using the file `design/regions_to_remove.tsv` which contains: